 For more headlines and articles, we suggest you go to the Catholic World News site at the

 CWN home page and Church News at Noticias Eclesiales and ZENIT International News Agency.
 These news services are not affiliated with the Daily CATHOLIC but provide this service via e-mail to the Daily CATHOLIC Monday through Friday.

-We continue with this special series introducing you to the Princes of the Church.
-Our seventy-third red-hat we feature, in alphabetical order is Cardinal Myroslav Ivan Lubachivsky , Archbishop of Lviv and head of all Ukrainian-Rite Catholics.
-A U.S. citizen since 1952, he was elevated to the cardinalate by Pope John Paul II in the Consistory of May 25, 1985.
-For more on Cardinal Lubachivsky, click on COLLEGE OF CARDINALS COLLECTION
+We continue with this new series that debuted the beginning of the year, bringing you on a regular basis three times a week the Princes of the Church.
+Our fifty-sixth red-hat we feature, in alphabetical order is Cardinal George Basil Hume, OSB, the Archbishop of Westminster who was elevated to the cardinalate by Pope Paul VI in the Consistory of May 24, 1976.
+For more on Cardinal Hume, click on COLLEGE OF CARDINALS COLLECTION

 They say a picture is worth a thousand words, but the words of Bishop Fulton J. Sheen have been known to launch a thousand images in one's mind, one of the ways this late luminary did so much to evangelize the faith.
 Because of the urgency of the times and because few there are today who possess the wisdom, simplicity and insight than the late Archbishop who touched millions, we are bringing you daily gems from his writings.
 The good bishop makes it so simple that we have dubbed this daily series: "SIMPLY SHEEN".